sumeshi/mft2es/README.md

   Enable timeline analysis mode for MACB format (default: False)

+--tags:
+  Comma-separated tags to add to each record for identification (e.g., hostname, domain name) (default: )

 --login:
   The login to use if Elastic Security is enabled (default: )